NFL Week 18 odds, lines, spreads, predictions: Picks from 10,000 computer simulations

 All of your Week 18 NFL picks will come on divisional contests as the league moved to this scheduling format a few years ago.
 Many of these matchups carry meaning for playoff seeding such as Broncos vs. Chargers (+14) and Ravens vs. Steelers (+3.5) on Sunday.
 Then there are games to make Week 18 NFL predictions on where one team is fighting for seeding while the other has already been eliminated from postseason contention.
 Some of these include Texans vs. Colts (+10.5) and Patriots vs. Dolphins (+13.5).

 Motivation and incentive shouldn't be overlooked with your NFL best bets and when scouring the latest Week 18 NFL odds.
-One of the largest NFL spreads has Jacksonville as 13.5-point favorites over the Titans as the Jags could still land the No. 2 seed in the AFC.
-Meanwhile, one of the slimmest lines has the Bears favored by 3.5 points over Detroit as Chicago can clinch the No. 2 seed with a win.
+One of the largest NFL spreads has Jacksonville as 13.5-point favorites over the Titans as the Jags could still land the No. 2 seed in the AFC in addition to locking up their division.
+Meanwhile, one of the slimmest lines has the Bears favored by 3.5 points over Detroit as Chicago can clinch the No. 2 seed with a win but could drop to No. 3 if it loses and Philadelphia wins.
 All of the updated Week 18 NFL lines are listed below, and SportsLine's advanced computer model has all the NFL betting advice and NFL predictions you need to make the best Week 18 NFL picks now.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters Week 18 on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.